emanchado/narrows/docs/develop.md

 # Developer notes

+## Development setup

+To develop, open a terminal with `npm run startdev`, another one with `npm run watchfe`, and a third one with `npm run watchbe`.
+The application should be running on port 3000.

+## Creating new pages

 If you know Elm, it should be reasonably easy to get into this code.
-However, some things that are particularly involved.
-This document explains those things.

-## Creating new pages
+Creating new pages, however, is particularly involved.

 1. In `Main.elm`, add a new import line for the new page app.
 1. In `Main.elm`, add a new key to `initialState` at the top.